African American arts

 Collection — Box 1-3

-Scope and contents The Maurice Pennington political cartoon collection contains sketches of his political cartoons drawn for the Atlanta Inquirer, some original artwork, articles and programs from exhibitions.
+The Maurice Pennington political cartoon collection contains sketches of his political cartoons drawn for the Atlanta Inquirer, some original artwork, articles and programs from exhibitions.
 Most of the works were created during the Civil Rights movement of the 1960s.

 Dates: 1957, 1962, 1997, undated